 In recent years, doctors at Wake Forest Baptist and the University of Virginia both had patients who developed a sudden allergy to meat after getting chigger bites.

-Just like people who got tick bites, these people developed an allergy to a carbohydrate molecule in the meat of mammals called alpha-gal.
+Just like people who got tick bites, these people developed an allergy to a carbohydrate molecule in red meat and other products made from mammals called alpha-gal.

 But that’s not the biggest news about bug-induced meat allergies…